 Anxiety medications are drugs that are prescribed to help reduce an overwhelming feeling of stress or tension.
-They are used to temporarily treat short-term bouts of anxiety.
+They are typically used as needed to treat panic attacks or short-term bouts of anxiety.

 Long-term anxiety and depression can be treated with other prescription medications that are designed to manage these conditions for an extended period of time.